Tuttu7/Awk-command-basics/README.md

 root@tuttu-Inspiron:~# awk '{if ($1 ~ /123/) print}' test.txt
 123 Testing
 ```
-#### I'm adding more contents to my testfile.txt to illustrate the -F: parameterin the awk comand
+#### I'm adding more contents to my testfile.txt to illustrate the -F: parameter in the awk comand
 ```
 root@tuttu-Inspiron:~# cat test.txt
 Frank: neymar